 Several multinational companies offer political risk insuranceRisk InsuranceRisk insurance refers to the risk or likelihood of something harmful or unexpected happening, such as the loss or damage of a person's valuable assets, or the injury or death of a person, which the insurers assess and uses to calculate the premium that the policyholder must pay., depending upon the current political situation of the country.
 The risks include treats like poverty, terrorism, drastic change in the economy, etc. The premium of the insurance depends upon the present scenario of the nation, followed by the socio-economic method of the country.

 However, in many cases, the company does not guarantee the compensation described above in the loss.
 In these cases, the terms and conditions needed to match.

-In many cases, multinational companiesMultinational CompaniesA multinational company (MNC) refers to that business entity whose headquarter is in one country, and its branches or subsidiaries extend across the globe in two or more nations.
-The MNCs aim at maximum revenue generation by spreading business worldwide. tend to avoid any kind of political nuisance.
+In many cases, multinational companiesMultinational CompaniesA multinational company (MNC) is defined as a business entity that operates in its country of origin and also has a branch abroad.
+The headquarter usually remains in one country, controlling and coordinating all the international branches. tend to avoid any kind of political nuisance.
 In several instances, the business houses get unique benefits from the government of the country, while the reason being that the existing government wants to motivate corporates to improve the situation of the country by creating jobs for the youth and by eradicating poverty and jobless.

 This has been a guide to Political Risk and its definition.
 Here we discuss the top 2 types of Political risks, how to identify and manage this, along with examples.
 You may also have a look at the following articles –